paper-trail-gem/paper_trail/README.md

       has_paper_trail :ignore => [:title, :rating]
     end

 This means that changes to just the `title` or `rating` will not store another version of the article.
-It does not mean that the `title` and `rating` attributes will be ignored if some other change causes a new `Version` to be crated.
+It does not mean that the `title` and `rating` attributes will be ignored if some other change causes a new `Version` to be created.
 For example:

     >> a = Article.create
     >> a.versions.length                         # 1